ppnsanders/node-app-examples/README.md

 ## Running specific examples

+Refer to the specific example's `README` for additional information.

+1. First you'll need to `$ cd` or "Change Directory" into the directory of the app you'd like to run.
+2. Run the appropriate start command as stated in the `README` in the app's directory.

+Here's an example of the steps to run the `simple-express-server`:

 1. Run `$ cd simple-express-server`
 2. Run `$ node app.js`

-Refer to the specific example's README for additional information.

 ## Contributing to this repo